DarkForte/LowPoly/docs/README.md

 ![](generating-triangles.PNG)

-Since we cannot dynamically add triangles in CUDA, constructing the triangle mesh is a two-step process:
+Since we cannot dynamically add triangles in CUDA, constructing the triangle mesh is a three-step process:

 First, we compute the total number of the triangles and assign each pixel with their triangle indices.
 This can be done by mapping each pixel to a thread, then each pixel checks itself and the three pixels on its right, bottom, and bottom-right.
 If the total number of different owners is 3, then mark the pixel as 1; or if it is 4, them mark the pixel as 2.
 Otherwise, it is 0.